-Whey protein has been shown to promote muscle synthesis, it may lower blood pressure, the risk of type 2 diabetes, inflammation and may provide antioxidant defense against free radicals.
+Whey protein has been shown to promote muscle synthesis, it may lower blood pressure, the risk of type 2 diabetes, inflammation and may provide antioxidant defence against free radicals.

-Keep in mind that animal agriculture is responsible for a large percentage of the world’s carbon footprint, so make sure that you have a balanced diet and lots of variety with plenty of plant-based meals.
+Keep in mind that animal agriculture is responsible for a large percentage of the world’s carbon footprint, so choosing products made with good quality ingredients like grass-fed whey matters.
+Make sure that you have a balanced diet and lots of variety with plenty of plant-based meals.

 You can download the Healthiest Food-Based Protein Sources List below.